Kong/docs.konghq.com/app/enterprise/0.35-x/getting-started/add-service.md

 This guide walks through the creation and configuration of a **Service and Route** via **Kong Manager** in **Kong Enterprise**.
-To do this with via the **command line** read Kong's documentation guide [Configuring a Service](/latest/getting-started/configuring-a-service/).
+To do this with via the **command line** read Kong's guide to [Configuring a Service](/latest/getting-started/configuring-a-service/).

 For the purpose of this guide, we’ll create a **Service** pointing to the Mockbin API.
-Mockbin is an “echo” type public website which returns requests back to the requester as responses.
-This is helpful for learning how Kong proxies API requests.
+Mockbin is an “echo” type public website that returns requests back to the requester as responses.
+This visibility is helpful for learning how Kong proxies API requests.

 Kong exposes the RESTful **Admin API** on port `:8001`.
 Kong’s configuration,